Home

 If you reheat your soup and find it a little too thick you can thin it by adding a little chicken stock to it.

-Try this soup with an award winning Bran Muffin.
+Try this soup with a favorite Bran Muffin.
 Double YUMMY!